BrennanB/quartz/content/Slack.md

 Slack has become popular in various industries and is widely used by remote teams, as it facilitates efficient communication and collaboration regardless of physical location.

+You can only react to a post with 23 emojis, more than that it will give you an error.